A SHOT-BY-SHOT ANALYSIS

 Pagliacci is the plural of pagliaccio.
 The play is called pagliacci in other to be inclusive of both Canio and Tonio as clowns.

 The play within a play scenario suggests the breaking of the fourth wall into reality.
 Kubrick had already worked with this in Killer's Kiss as I've described in my analysis of it in notes on the death of the boxer's manager in an alley outside a theater.
 Thugs pursuing him, the manager hears an audience laughing in a theater and struggles to get their attention, to escape into that audience, but they don't hear him, he doesn't escape.
 That audience represents the cinema audience.
-Kubrick also works with this in his reference in Killer's Kiss to the magic show, Himberama, in which Orson Welles, on a film screen, breaks the fourth wall and dialogues with the audience both directly and through the intermediary of a magician who exits the stage into the audience and brings an audience member back onto the stage.
+Kubrick also works with this in his referring, in Killer's Kiss, to the magic show, Himberama, in which Orson Welles, on a film screen, breaks the fourth wall and dialogues with the audience both directly and through the intermediary of a magician who exits the stage into the audience and brings an audience member back onto the stage.
 A part of this show is duplicated almost exactly in Killer's Kiss.

 Kubrick's most obvious breaking of the fourth wall was with A Clockwork Orange, which I describe in depth in that analysis.